nyno-kb/python-101/setup.md

 {: .callout}

 ~~~
-# Check the system Python version
+# Check the system Python version by typing the following into the PowerShell
-C:\> python --version
+python --version
 ~~~
-{: .shell}
+{: .python}

 If you have Python installed then this command should respond with a version number:
 ~~~
-C:\> python3 --version
+python --version
 Python 3.11.4
 ~~~
-{: .shell}
+{: .python}

 > ## Notice
-You’ll want to get the latest version of Python if any of these conditions is true:
+>You’ll want to get the latest version of Python if any of these conditions is true:
-* The command above does not return a version number.
+>* The command above does not return a version number.
-* You have a version of Python 3 that isn’t the latest available, which was version 3.9.12 as of this writing.
+>* You have a version of Python 3 that isn’t the latest available, which was version 3.9.12 as of this writing.
+{: .callout}

 {% include links.md %}